zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/deploy-compute-image-19c-installed/deploy-compute-image-19c-installed.md

 In this lab, you learn how to do the following:

 - Create and apply a stack in Resource Manager
+- Obtain the public IP address of your compute instance
+- Connect to your compute instance via a browser
-- Connect to your compute instance from Cloud Shell
+- Connect to your compute instance via Cloud Shell
-- Discover the container database (CDB) and pluggable database (PDB)
+- Discover the container database (CDB) and pluggable database (PDB) on your compute instance

 ### Prerequisites